-The six young chickens that came with the new coop (see New Chicken Coop) were a complete surprise, so we scrambled to accommodate them.
-It really just came down to what is best for housing, feeding, and watering five week-old chicks so they attain their full potential as healthy, happy, productive chickens.
+However, six young chickens came with the new coop (see New Chicken Coop) and were a complete surprise, so we scrambled to accommodate them.

-For housing, baby chickens are started in a brooder with a heat lamp until about 4-5 weeks of age, so we verified that these chicks had been moved out of the brooder, and no longer needed a heat lamp.
-We also took a good look at the chickens, and made sure they had most of their feathers so they could moderate temperatures like a mature bird.
+For housing, baby chickens are started in a brooder with a heat lamp until they are about 4-5 weeks of age.
+So, we first verified that these chicks had been moved out of the brooder, and no longer needed a heat lamp.
+We also took a good look at the chickens and made sure they had most of their feathers so they could moderate temperatures like a mature bird.
 With that established, housing for these young chickens is nearly identical to that for mature chickens – maybe just a little smaller.

 All chickens need protection from predators, ventilation, and roosts in their housing.
-Also, young chickens can fly amazingly well (I nearly lost one finding out how well), and they’re too young for feather clipping (see Clipping Flight Feathers), so something that contains them is necessary too.
+Also, young chickens can fly amazingly well (I nearly lost one finding out how well), and they’re too young for feather clipping so something that contains them is necessary too.

-Obviously, we could use the new coop, but when I questioned “painting the coop inside” on the Backyard Chicken forum, the response was unanimously in favor of painting – to make it easier to clean and harder for parasites to infiltrate.
-So, to give us time to paint, we cleaned up the old Eglu we’d used for chickens several years ago, and used that instead.
+Obviously, we could have used the new coop, but when I questioned “painting the coop inside” on the Backyard Chicken forum, the response was unanimously in favor of painting – to make it easier to clean and harder for parasites to infiltrate.
+So, to give us time to paint the interior of the new coop (see New Chicken Coop Paint Protection), we cleaned up the old Eglu and used that instead.

 After 6-8 weeks, the chicks can be switched to “developer” in areas of the country where developer rations can be found.
 These feeds generally aren’t medicated and contain lower protein levels than the starter rations (once chickens have made their feathers their protein needs go down slightly).
 In many areas, the developer rations are hard to find, and there is only a “starter/grower” type ration.
 Whatever is available, probably the important thing is to switch the chicks off medicated feeds so they develop strong immune systems.

-If the chicks are eating only commercial feed, then grit isn’t necessary, but if they’re also free ranging or getting table scraps, then free choice grit should be provided.
+If the chicks are eating only commercial feed, then grit isn’t necessary, but if they’re also free-ranging or getting table scraps, then free choice grit should be provided.
 It’s the only “teeth” chickens have.
-Oyster shell isn’t necessary until they’re older and ready for laying, and “layer” rations should never be fed to young chickens because the higher calcium levels (for strong egg shells) can seriously damage the kidney of young birds.
-For these chicks, we move the Eglu every day to give them access to fresh grass and clover so they need grit.
+Oyster shell isn’t necessary until they’re older and ready for laying, and “layer” rations should never be fed to young chickens because the higher calcium levels (for strong eggshells) can seriously damage the kidney of young birds.
+For these chicks, we move the Eglu every day to give them access to fresh grass and clover so they needed grit.